 In February 2017, Acclaim, Supplier Assessment Services’ Health & Safety Accreditation business, was appointed as the official reseller of the HSL Safety Climate Tool.
 The Health and Safety Laboratory (HSL) is part of the Health and Safety Executive (HSE), the regulatory body for health and safety in Great Britain.

 With 28 years of health and safety experience, Acclaim is the perfect partner to help you improve safety within your organisation.
-We are the only approved reseller of the Safety Climate Tool in the UK.

 Your message has been received, we will get back to you as soon as possible!